 The most emotional and impressive moment takes place on the top of the hill of the Star: the crucifixion of Our Lord Jesus Christ.

 More than a million spectators have come to Iztapalapa.
-Even though the Passion began as a local tradition, with the passage of the years, it has become a celebration watched by thousands of people from other parts of the country and even of the world.
+Although the Passion began as a local tradition, with the passage of the years, it has become a celebration watched by thousands of people from other parts of the country and even the world.

 The event is covered from beginning to end, even by the international media.
 Television reporters and journalists from all around the world come here to keep abreast of everything that happens.
 And what happens is more than a dramatization….
 It is the pride of a community, the honor of taking part, and the unity of the people through tradition.

-Family, faith and tradition unify this community as well as the rest of the country.
+Family, faith, and tradition unify this community and the rest of the country.

 Mexico is passion and spirit!